 (h) Maintenance therapy (see OAR 410-131-0100).

-(10) Physical capacity examinations are not a part of the PT/OT program, but may be reimbursed as Administrative Examinations when ordered by the local branch office.
-See OAR 410 Division 150 for information on Administrative examinations and report billing.
+(9) Physical capacity examinations are not a part of the PT/OT program, but may be reimbursed as administrative examinations when ordered by the local branch office.
+See the Division’s OARs 410, division 150 for information on administrative examinations and report billing.

 [Publications: Publications referenced are available from the agency.]